 From devastating tragedy to swoon-inducing romance, here Caleb Femi, Giovanna Fletcher, Katie Fforde and nine other Penguin authors share their favourite books about love in time for Valentine's Day.

-I was recommended Me Before You by Jojo Moyes so many times that when I finally sat down to read it I had incredibly high expectations for how much it would move me.
+by Me Before You Jojo Moyes so many times that when I finally sat down to read it I had incredibly high expectations for how much it would move me.
 It didn’t disappoint.
 I was so engrossed with the characters and their love story that I read it in two sittings and was left with a bloated, red and blotchy face from crying so much.
 In many stories we’re shown that love can pull a person through challenging times and obstacles to a happy ending.

 Moyes plays around with that notion in this novel.
 Love is a powerful emotion.
 It is magical, pure, freeing and raw.
 But sometimes love has to help us through the pain of letting go, rather than stopping that heartache from occurring.

 The narrative is highly thought-provoking, reminding the reader that life can change unexpectedly.
 Without warning, all of your hopes, dreams and desires can suddenly become unobtainable, leaving you feeling like you have nothing left to live for.
 This book picks you up and rams some sense into you as it shouts, 'Don’t live for tomorrow; live for today.
 Do the things you want to do NOW.’

 Giovanna Fletcher is the author of Letters on Motherhood.
 Jenny Lee: I practically swooned